-Remote developers are goal oriented & productive.
-As you work on building relationships, your project will be more successful, and the team will be more happy leading you to the pinnacle of success.
+Remote developers are goal-oriented & productive.
+As you work on building relationships, your project will be more successful, and the team will be happier leading you to the pinnacle of success.

-Every individual in your multicultural remote team has religious and familial obligations that have to be fulfilled.
+Every individual in your multicultural remote team has religious obligations that have to be fulfilled.
 Different national holidays fall into this category.

 Respect the company’s culture and understand that they have the right to enjoy occasions.
 So, organize your projects around these holidays.
 If you take their cultural limitations seriously, it will help them trust you more.

 The moral of every individual is highly dependent on feelings, and productivity is directly proportional to the morale.

 Low morale leads to Boosting their morale is important as they are distributed all over the world.
 To keep their spirits, high praise them whenever they work well.

 Feedback can be a simple yet very powerful motivational tool.
 Share positive feedback verbally in the office space.
 But it’s great to appreciate your remote developers via email.